rashidwassan/today-i-learned/devops/docker.md

 ## Containers
 - Container is
 - Multiple containers run on single kernel unlike VMs.
+- Containers have layered file system.
+- It holds the entire packages that are needed to run the applications.

 ## Image
-- Image is snapshot of a container.
+- Image is snapshot of a container, it is a read only binary for building docker containers.
 - You cannot change or modify the image.

+## Ways to create an image
+    - Take image from docker hub.
+    - Create image form docker file.
+    - Create image from existing containers.

 ## Docker Engine
 - Docker engine is responsible for virtualization.